 Things to think about

 If a stepping up opportunity comes up within your team, your manager will decide whether they think you have the ability and the time to take on more responsibility.
 If so, they’ll talk to you about the opportunity and agree the arrangements with you.
 If other colleagues in your team are also suitable, your manager will decide who to offer the opportunity to, thinking about everyone’s performance and development needs.
-We will send you a letter to confirm the details of the stepping up arrangement.

 Things to think about